NessInMorse/NessInMorse.github.io/_posts/2023-02-11-evolutionary_knapsack.markdown

 The genes in this context are our treasures, a 1 signifiies that we attempt to take the treasure, and a 0 signifies we do not take it.

-By using integers as representation of our chromosomes, we can use integer operations which are lightyears faster than vector operations in Julia, and we will need that light speed, but I'll get to that in a second.
+By using integers as representation of our chromosomes, we can use integer operations which are lightyears faster than vector operations in Julia, and we will need that light speed so that we can blaze through the simulation, but I'll get to that in a second.

-One problem that arises by using integers unfortunately, is that we will be limited by the size of integers of the language and since I was slightly unsure, I did not want to go greater than 64-bit integers.
+One problem that arises by using integers unfortunately, is that we will be limited by the size of integers of the language and since I was unsure, I did not want to go greater than 64-bit integers, as I was scared that some ['unintended behaviour'](https://github.com/JuliaLang/julia/issues/3081) would act up.
 This limit of 64 bits means that the maximum length of the list of treasures will also only be 64.
 So there will only be 2<sup>64</sup> combinations of treasures to take.